jyotshnanaidu/GVSU-CIS-641-JYO/docs/software_requirements_specification_final.md

 ### 1. Password Generation Features
 - **1.1** The application shall generate a password when the user clicks the "Generate" button.
 - **1.2** The user shall have the option to specify the desired length of the password, with a minimum of 8 and a maximum of 20 characters.
-- **1.3** The application shall allow users to include or exclude specific character types, such as uppercase letters, lowercase letters, numbers, and special symbols.
+- **1.3** The application shall allow users to include or exclude specific character types, such as uppercase letters, lowercase letters.
 - **1.4** The application shall include a "Copy to Clipboard" button to easily copy the generated password for use elsewhere.
 - **1.5** The application shall provide a "Regenerate Password" button to create a new password without refreshing the page.

 ### 2. Password Customization Features
-- **2.1** The application shall allow users to specify the rank number of uppercase, lowercase, numeric, and special characters in the password.
+- **2.1** The application shall allow users to specify the inclusion of numbers, and special symbols.
 - **2.2** The application shall offer a toggle to avoid ambiguous characters (e.g., 'O', '0', 'I', 'l').
-- **2.3** The application shall enable users to exclude specific characters or sequences (e.g., "123", "abc").
+- **2.3** The application shall enable users to include specific characters or sequences (e.g., "123", "abc").
 - **2.4** The application shall provide a preview option to show a sample of the password based on current settings.
 - **2.5** The application shall allow users to lock selected characters in place and regenerate the remaining characters.